 Hair color that Cool tones look best with:

-The best hair color shades for a cool toned person are shiny raven-wing blacks, cool ash browns, cool blondes in shades ranging from mink to platinum and icy white.
-Highlights should be wheat, honey, taupe or ash shades.
-Stick to neutral, ash and beige bases when choosing a hair color.
-You’re also fortunate enough to be able to wear many exciting “unnatural” hair colors like lipstick reds, burgundies, and orchids, purples
+For individuals with cool undertones, the most flattering hair color shades include glossy raven-wing blacks, cool ash browns, and a range of cool blondes spanning from mink to platinum and icy white.
+When it comes to highlights, opt for wheat, honey, taupe, or ash shades.
+Stick to neutral, ash, and beige bases when selecting a hair color.
+Additionally, you have the advantage of being able to pull off many vibrant “unnatural” hair colors such as lipstick reds, burgundies, orchids, and purples, which can add excitement to your look.

 Warm Skin Tones